fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

 **Overall, Task 1 has shown how OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
 This can be done for specific isotopes, elements and full materials.
-Reaction probabilities vary for each isotope depending on the energy of the neutron.
-Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.**
+You should now know that reaction probabilities vary for each isotope depending on the energy of the neutron.
+Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
+Lithium  **

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------